PiMaker/DDCKVM/README.md

 3) Run `Install.bat`
 4) Follow the on-screen instructions in your browser.

-X) To uninstall, run `Uninstall.bat`, then optionally remove the folder
+To uninstall, run `Uninstall.bat`, then optionally remove the folder

 The service will automatically be started on windows startup.